agupta24/tile2vec231n/README.md

 In terms of modification of the underlying models/files, substantive edits were made to:

 The loss functions were changed as well as some of the sampling methods in these files.
+There were also modifications made to enable hypertuning:

+tilenet.py
+training.py

 Below are the instructions per the Ermon lab as to how to get the underlying data for training and test.